-A recent article by Sterling, published in ILR Review, uncovers a surprising result: Referrals can actually boost the rate at which black employees are promoted and even lift the promotion rates among black employees high enough to match the rate among their white peers who were not referred under promotions of certain types; however, the effect does not hold for women.
+A recent article by Sterling, published in ILR Review, uncovers a surprising result: Referrals can actually boost the rate at which Black employees are promoted and even lift the promotion rates among Black employees high enough to match the rate among their white peers who were not referred under promotions of certain types; however, the effect does not hold for women.

 In partnership with Tulane’s Jennifer Merluzzi, Sterling investigated 11 years of personnel records on nearly 16,000 employees hired at a U.S.-based sales organization.
-They tracked promotions of blacks and women, two groups that are typically promoted at lower rates than whites and males, and differentiated between those who were hired from a referral and those who were not.
-They found that black employees hired through a referral were 1.2 times more likely to be promoted than those who were not.
+They tracked promotions of Black people and women, two groups that are typically promoted at lower rates than whites and males, and differentiated between those who were hired from a referral and those who were not.
+They found that Black employees hired through a referral were 1.2 times more likely to be promoted than those who were not.
 However, this did not bring them to parity with white employees.
 In some rare cases, employees who demonstrated extraordinary ability were given so-called “outstanding promotions” — they were promoted earlier than their colleagues.
-In these cases, Sterling and Merluzzi found that black employees with referrals were promoted at the same rate as white employees without referrals.
+In these cases, Sterling and Merluzzi found that Black employees with referrals were promoted at the same rate as white employees without referrals.

 Women, meanwhile, were largely unaffected by referrals when it came to promotion.
 “That really surprised me,” says Sterling.
 To her, this finding helps further add to the scholarly debate about whether race and gender should be studied as a single factor related to minority status.
 “These results clearly speak to the idea that gender and race are different,” she says.
 “They suggest that there are distinctive potential biases that occur when women are hired and promoted as opposed to racial minorities.”

-To understand why referrals increased promotion among blacks, Sterling and Merluzzi ran a small vignette in which MBA and executive MBA students, told to role-play as managers, were split into two groups, and each group received a hiring report and a résumé that was identical except for the race of the employee (one white, one black).
+To understand why referrals increased promotion among Black employees, Sterling and Merluzzi ran a small vignette in which MBA and executive MBA students, told to role-play as managers, were split into two groups, and each group received a hiring report and a résumé that was identical except for the race of the employee (one white, one Black).
 Within these two groups, some were told the employee under review was a referred hire while others were told he was brought in through a campus recruiter.
 They were given a glimpse of his performance — and told that other employees with the same performance were dismissed half the time and promoted half the time — and then they were asked whether to fire or promote him.

-Sterling and Merluzzi found evidence that black employees who were referred were the most likely to be promoted, and they were statistically more likely to be promoted than whites who were not referred.
-When the MBA and executive MBA students explained their rationale, they were more apt to use hard data to assess employee quality when evaluating black employees compared with white employees but were less likely to do so for employees who were hired by a referral rather than by formal methods.
-In other words, having someone to vouch for them and offer greater details “behind the quantitative numbers” was important for black employees relative to white employees.
+Sterling and Merluzzi found evidence that Black employees who were referred were the most likely to be promoted, and they were statistically more likely to be promoted than whites who were not referred.
+When the MBA and executive MBA students explained their rationale, they were more apt to use hard data to assess employee quality when evaluating Black employees compared with white employees but were less likely to do so for employees who were hired by a referral rather than by formal methods.
+In other words, having someone to vouch for them and offer greater details “behind the quantitative numbers” was important for Black employees relative to white employees.

-For Sterling, this speaks to the possibility that black candidates face pervasive bias in the hiring process — that, from the outset, they are more heavily screened based on measurable criteria compared with other candidates.
+For Sterling, this speaks to the possibility that Black candidates face pervasive bias in the hiring process — that, from the outset, they are more heavily screened based on measurable criteria compared with other candidates.
 Referrals may help dismantle this tendency.

 Sterling says women, meanwhile, may face more time-specific discrimination, related to starting a family, for instance.
 If this is the case, referrals or those with equivalent influence to vouch for individuals — offered at specific times when work-life balance becomes salient — may be more beneficial.